The Hidden Health Risks of Crooked Teeth

 Crooked or poorly aligned teeth can threaten the health of any child or adult.
 That’s why, the way that the teeth fit together is more than a cosmetic issue, and without treatment, the problems can eventually harm your overall health.
-One top orthodontist in Sturbridge shines light on the hidden health risks that are associated with some very common orthodontic problems:
+One top orthodontist in Sturbridge shines a light on the hidden health risks that are associated with some very common orthodontic problems:

 Crowding- promotes the accumulation of plaque and tartar, contributing to progressive periodontal disease.